Azure/azure-iot-sdk-node/digitaltwins/device/devdoc/digital_twin_client.md

 ## Public API

 ### constructor
 Creates a new instance of a Digital Twin Device Client.
-An IoT Hub Device Client must be provided as well as the urn format string specifying a Capability Model.
+An IoT Hub Device Client must be provided as well as the Digital Twin Model Identifier (DTMI) format string specifying a Capability Model.

 **SRS_NODE_DIGITAL_TWIN_DEVICE_06_002: [** Will throw `ReferenceError` if the constructor `client` argument is falsy. **]**